Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 The phrase is first spoken by the Monstrous King of Havoc (Hunshi mowang, 混世魔王) in chapter 2:

 When the Monstrous King saw him, he laughed and said, “You’re not four chi tall (emphasis added), nor are you thirty years old; you don’t even have weapons in your hands.
-How dare you be so insolent, looking for me to settle accounts?”
-(Wu & Yu, 2012, vol. 1, p.
+How dare you be so insolent, looking for me to settle accounts?” (based on Wu & Yu, 2012, vol. 1, p.
 128).

 魔王見了,笑道:「你身不滿四尺,年不過三旬,手內又無兵器,怎麼大膽猖狂,要尋我見甚麼上下?」